Self-Concordant Perturbations for Linear Bandits: Introduction

-SCRiBLe attains a regret bound of $O(d^{3/2}\sqrt{n \ln n})$ for arbitrary convex body action sets $K\subset\R^d$, with $n$ the number of rounds.
-When the action set is the $d$-dimensional Euclidean ball, the bound improves to $O(d\sqrt{n \ln n})$, while for the hypercube no improvement over $O(d^{3/2}\sqrt{n \ln n})$ can be achieved.
-Moreover, whenever a closed-form expression of the barrier is available, which holds for many natural convex sets, the algorithm admits an efficient implementation with per-round computational complexity polynomial in $d$.
+An important instance of \FTRL, \emph{Self-Concordant Regularization in Bandit Learning} (\scrible) was introduced by \citet{abernethy12}.
+The algorithm relies on self-concordant barriers \citep{nemirovskii}, a class of convex functions that exhibit a controlled divergence at the boundary of their domain and satisfy a form of local strong convexity with respect to the local norm induced by their Hessian.
+These properties make self-concordant barriers well adapted to the geometry of the action set and explain their use as regularizers in \scrible.
+This algorithm attains a regret bound of $\O(d^{3/2}\sqrt{n \ln n})$ for arbitrary convex body action sets $K\subset\R^d$, where $n$ is the number of rounds, or \emph{horizon}.
+When the action set is the $d$-dimensional $\ell_2$ ball, the bound improves to $\O(d\sqrt{n \ln n})$.
+Moreover, whenever a closed-form expression of the barrier is available, which holds for many natural convex sets, the algorithm admits an implementation with per-round computational complexity polynomial in $d$.

 For linear bandits, \citet{dani_pricebanditinfo} established a minimax lower bound of $\Omega(d\sqrt{n})$ on the regret for arbitrary convex bodies.
-Later, \citet{bubeck2012towards} proposed two FTRL-based algorithms: \emph{Exp2}, which achieves regret $O(d\sqrt{n\ln n})$ in the general case, matching the lower bound up to logarithmic factors, and \emph{OSMD}, which attains improved bounds of $O(d\sqrt n)$ for the $d$-dimensional hypercube and $O(\sqrt{dn \ln n})$ for the Euclidean ball.
-However, Exp2 is based on a particular preprocessing of the action set, and is not computationally tractable for arbitrary convex bodies in practice.
-This motivates the study of whether algorithms based on self-concordant barriers can achieve comparable regret guarantees while offering a more broadly tractable implementation.
+Subsequent work closed this gap in terms of rates: \citet{bubeck2012towards} proposed an \FTRL-based algorithm achieving $\O(d\sqrt{n\ln n})$ regret in general, and introduced \textsc{Osmd}, which attains sharper bounds of $\O(d\sqrt{n})$ for the $d$-dimensional hypercube and $\O(\sqrt{dn\ln n})$ for the $\ell_2$ ball.
+More recently, \citet{hazan2016volumetric} gave an efficient algorithm achieving $\O(d\sqrt{n\ln n})$ regret for arbitrary convex bodies using spanning ellipsoids for exploration, and \cite{hoeven2018many} achieved a similar rate using an exploration scheme based on John's ellipsoid.
+Despite these advances, existing optimal-rate algorithms rely on carefully tailored preprocessing schemes, and do not arise naturally from the self-concordant barrier framework.
+This motivates the question of whether self-concordant–based methods can be extended beyond \scrible\space to achieve near-optimal regret while retaining a simple, perturbation-based exploration mechanism.

+We study this question through \FTPL, which selects its action by solving a randomly perturbed linear program.
+While \FTPL\space can be reduced to \FTRL\space in the full-information linear setting \citep{abernethy14}, the distinction is crucial in bandits: \FTRL\space requires an explicit exploration mechanism, while \FTPL\space is inherently stochastic, and samples its action from the extreme points of the action set.
+This observation motivates \FTPL-based methods as a natural vehicle for efficient exploration, provided the perturbations replicate the effects of self-concordant regularization.